 The medium of instruction shall be English.
-However, a candidate will be permitted to write the examinations in either English or Kannada.
-This rule is not applicable to languages.
+However, a candidate will be permitted to write

 7. Provision for Appeal

 If a candidate is not satisfied with the evaluation of C1 and C2 components, he / she can approach the grievance cell with the written submission together with all facts, the assignments, test papers etc., which were evaluated.
 He/she can do so before the commencement of semester-end examination.
 The grievance cell is empowered to revise the marks if the case is genuine and is also empowered to levy penalty as prescribed by the college on the candidate if his/her submission is found to be baseless and unduly motivated.
 This cell may recommend taking disciplinary/corrective action on an evaluator if he/she is found guilty.
 The decision taken by the grievance cell is final.